 - Don't take long breaks between exercises or sets.

-- Focus on slow, steady reps with higher weight, rather than quick reps with lower weight.
-Shorter sets are preferred over longer sets when done correctly.
+- Focus on slow, steady reps with higher weight, rather than quick reps with a lower weight.
+Shorter sets are preferred over more extended sets when done correctly.

-- Engage in exercises which work out entire muscle groups and emphasize balance.
-This helps you work out muscles all over the body, and the more muscle groups you work, the more Testosterone you produce.
+- Engage in exercises that work out entire muscle groups and emphasize balance.
+This helps you work out muscles all over the body, and the more muscle groups you work, the more testosterone you produce.

 - Always give your body time to recover.
 Alternate between muscle groups and always give the different groups 48 hours of rest.

-In order to sustain your total health, it’s important to encourage flexibility, strength, and cardiovascular endurance.
-It’s also important to recognize that a healthy diet is a key component of an ideal workout regimen.
+To sustain your total health, it's important to encourage flexibility, strength, and cardiovascular endurance.
+It's also important to recognize that a healthy diet is a vital component of an ideal workout regimen.

-If you are out of practice, take it easy and develop your training regimen as you go in order to mitigate the risks associated with rapid changes in activity level.
-Also, don’t work yourself too hard.
+If you are out of practice, take it easy, and develop your training regimen as you go to mitigate the risks associated with rapid changes in activity level.
+Also, don't work yourself too hard.
 If you push yourself past your personal limits, this actually works against you and can prevent your Testosterone Production from reaching its peak!